 In 2020 December when SpaceX put Starship Spacecraft to a test, Bezos complimented them publicly.
 This suggested that he was softening his stance on the company.
-SpaceX launches the rocket for a 7-minutes test flight.
+SpaceX launched the rocket for a 7-minute test flight.
 Unfortunately, it went into pieces during the landing.
 Despite this eventual failure, Bezos praised their attempts.
 In fact, he actually publicly congratulated the entire SpaceX team.

 Bezos’ short-lived goodwill